Transparency of the Regulatory System

 Outcomes in local courts do not appear to favor state-owned enterprises (SOEs) any more or less than other actors.
 SOEs can sign arbitral agreements, but must follow strict public laws to obtain the permissions necessary and follow correct procedures, otherwise the agreement could be voided.
 Once SOEs find themselves in arbitration, they are subject to the same standards and treatment as any other actor.

-The most frequently heard complaint about Costa Rican court process is that litigation can be long and costly.
 U.S. companies cite the unpredictability of outcomes as a source of rising judicial insecurity in Costa Rica.
 The legal system is significantly backlogged, and civil suits may take several years from start to finish.
 Some U.S. firms and citizens satisfactorily resolved their cases through the courts, while others see proceedings drawn out over a decade without a final resolution.
+A new civil procedural code implemented in October 2018 (Law #9342) was designed to accelerate judicial processes by emphasizing oral argument over the traditional written submissions, but processes are still slow.
 Commercial arbitration has consequently become an increasingly common dispute resolution mechanism.

 The Costa Rican bankruptcy law, addressed in both the commercial code and the civil procedures code, is similar to corresponding U.S. law, according to local experts.
 Title V of the civil procedures code outlines creditors’ rights and the processes available to register outstanding credits, administer the liquidation of the bankrupt company’s assets, and pay creditors according to their preferential status.
-The Costa Rican system also allows for successive alternatives to full bankruptcy: “convenion preventivo” or arrangement with creditors; “administracion por intervencion” or administration through judicial intervention; “reorganizacion con intervencion judicial” or reorganization through judicial intervention; and finally bankruptcy.
+The Costa Rican system also allows for successive alternatives to full bankruptcy: “convenio preventivo” or arrangement with creditors; “administracion por intervencion” or administration through judicial intervention; “reorganizacion con intervencion judicial” or reorganization through judicial intervention; and finally bankruptcy.
 As in the United States, penal law will also apply to criminal malfeasance in some bankruptcy cases.
-In World Bank’s “resolving insolvency” ranking within the 2017 “Doing Business” report, Costa Rica ranked #131 of 168 (http://www.doingbusiness.org/rankings ).
+In the World Bank’s “resolving insolvency” ranking within the 2019 “Doing Business” report, Costa Rica ranked #13 of 190 (http://www.doingbusiness.org/rankings ).